 Except where it isn't. ;-) Much like alcohol, some local

-communities have added restrictions for local options
+communities have added restrictions for local

-regarding use and posession.
-However, teachers work for
+options regarding use and posession.
+However, teachers

-use marijuana due to federal regulations.
-I would tread very
+allow teachers to use marijuana due to federal regulations.

-carefully, and seek clarification from district staff prior
+I would tread very carefully, and seek clarification from

-to use, no matter whether your new community is on the Local
+district staff prior to use, no matter whether your new

-Option list below or not.
+community is on the Local Option list below or not.

 * Alaska Marijuana Local Option List -